Let’s be honest, most people are not flossing their teeth as much as they should.

 Adequate flossing technique

 When: The good news is that unlike brushing, you will only need to floss once a day.
-The time in which you choose to floss is completely up to you.
+The time at which you choose to floss is completely up to you.
 You can floss either before or after brushing.
 However, if you use dental floss before you brush, the fluoride from the toothpaste has a better chance of reaching between teeth.
-Although you may choose floss in the morning or afternoon, many people prefer to floss at night to prevent food and debris from remaining in between your teeth overnight.
-This could also work to prevent the build-up of calculus or tartar.
+Although you may choose to floss in the morning or afternoon, many people prefer to floss at night to prevent food and debris from remaining in between your teeth overnight.
+This timing could also work to prevent the build-up of calculus or tartar.

-Take care when flossing your teeth: Gently glide the floss in between the teeth in a sawing motion.
+Take care when flossing your teeth.
+Gently glide the floss in between the teeth in a sawing motion.
 Use care not to snap the floss between the teeth as this may cause trauma to the tissue.
 Angle the floss so it hugs the tooth in a “c” shape.
 Gently slide the floss up and down the surface of the tooth making sure it goes slightly below the gum line.

-Keeping your teeth healthy requires a good oral hygiene routine and a good oral hygiene routine requires flossing!
+Keeping your teeth healthy requires a good oral hygiene routine, and a good oral hygiene routine requires flossing!